Singlet oxygen: Electronic structure

 The lower, O2(1Δg) state is commonly referred to as singlet oxygen.
 The energy difference of 94.3 kJ/mol between ground state and singlet oxygen corresponds to a forbidden singlet-triplet transition in the near-infrared at ~1270 nm.
 As a consequence, singlet oxygen in the gas phase is relatively long lived (54-86 milliseconds), although interaction with solvents reduces the lifetime to microseconds or even nanoseconds.
 In 2021, the lifetime of airborne singlet oxygen at air/solid interfaces was measured to be 550 microseconds.

-The higher 1Σ state is very short lived.
-In the gas phase, it relaxes primarily to the ground state triplet with a mean lifetime of 11.8 s.
-However in solvents such as CS2 and CCl4, it relaxes to the lower singlet 1Δg in milliseconds due to nonradiative decay channels.
+The higher 1Σ state is moderately short lived.
+In the gas phase, it relaxes primarily to the ground state triplet with a mean lifetime of 11.8 seconds.
+However in solvents such as CS2 and CCl4, it relaxes to the lower singlet 1Δg in milliseconds due to radiationless decay channels.

 Paramagnetism due to orbital angular momentum

 Both singlet oxygen states have no unpaired electrons and therefore no net electron spin.
 The 1Δg is however paramagnetic as shown by the observation of an electron paramagnetic resonance (EPR) spectrum.
 The paramagnetism of the 1Δg state is due to a net orbital (and not spin) electronic angular momentum.
 In a magnetic field the degeneracy of the $M_L$ levels is split into two levels with z projections of angular momenta +1ħ and −1ħ around the molecular axis.
 The magnetic transition between these levels gives rise to the $g=1$ EPR transition.